bbchk/personal_config/README.md

 - I need to optimize my keybindings in nvim (telescope) and tmux (workplaces switch)
 - I don't want to presss space all the time in normal mode! we need to define diffrent leader. normal mode specifically for actions. make single leader key in both zsh and nvim

+- I want to include in commit only those secrets that were commited